WICG/storage-buckets/explainer.md

   persisted: true, title: "Drafts" });
 ```

-Second, we think that the current proposal will make it easier to reaason about
+Second, we think that the current proposal will make it easier to reason about
 correctness in a code review.
 Reviewers can assume that code that explicitly
 mentions `durability: "strict"` is operating on data that must survive power
 outages, and can focus on recovery logic for this code.
 If we followed the